krystyna26/GraphQL/README.md

 If after deploying `$ prisma deploy` you see   `Could not connect to server at http://localhost:4466.
 Please check if your server is running.` check if you change `schema: schema.graphql` in docker-compose.yml file to  `ssl: true`

-`npm ERR! enoent ENOENT: no such file or directory, open...` Always check if you're in right direcories /prisma
+`npm ERR! enoent ENOENT: no such file or directory, open...` Always check if you're in right directory /prisma

 INSTALLING prisma-binding: